systemd/systemd/docs/ENVIRONMENT.md

   file (containing firmware measurement data) to read.
 This allows overriding the default of `/sys/kernel/security/tpm0/binary_bios_measurements`.

+`systemd-sleep`:

+* `$SYSTEMD_SLEEP_SKIP_FREEZE_USER_SESSIONS` - Takes a boolean.
+When true,
+  `user.slice` will not be frozen during sleep.
+We recommend against using this variable, because it can lead to unexpected behavior.
+This is especially true for systems that use home directory encryption and for `systemd-suspend-then-hibernate.service`.

 Tools using the Varlink protocol (such as `varlinkctl`) or sd-bus (such as `busctl`):